Blog Image

 Most dental implants are composed of Titanium, a metallic material, which has been scientifically proven to be very strong and stable.
 Titanium is biocompatible and mechanically anchors to the jaw bone, this is a process known as osseointegration.

-Nowadays, even the best dental implants are less likely to be pure titanium due to the discovery that titanium alloys work just as well as pure titanium.
+Nowadays, dental implants are less likely to be pure titanium due to the discovery that titanium alloys work just as well as pure titanium.

 Zirconia